 There are many combinations which does not make much sense.
 For instance specifying a certain process identifier at all nodes.
 Or an empty TraceConfList for all nodes.
+When calling several nodes, the nodes are called in parallel.

 See tf/N [page 28] for arguments and return value description.